Have long, healthy hair and looking to make some pocket money? Consider selling your hair for hundreds to even thousands of dollars!

 You can sell your hair directly to wigmakers.

 They price hair differently here, going by weight instead (about $3 to $5 per oz. of hair).

-You’d have to send your hair to World of Wigs, and only once the company receives your hair and assessed it will you be paid.
+You’d have to send your hair to World of Wigs, and you will only be paid once the company has received your hair and assessed it.

 Selling your hair may seem odd to some people, but if you’re in need of extra cash, it could definitely help out.